 Sous vide cookery is not hard or only for the realm of the professional cook.
 With a little reading everyone can enjoy the benifits of sous vide cookery.
-Below I have started a page devoted to giving everyone the right tools to begin the sous vide journey with the confidence to succeed.
+In this section of the website I have started a collection of recipes devoted to giving everyone the right tools to begin the sous vide journey with the confidence to succeed.

-For recipes please refer to the recipes and blog page
+For more recipes please refer to the recipes and blog page

 Our cookbook At Home with Sous Vide celebrates the gentle art of low-temperature cooking.
 Discover the way an exact approach to cooking can transform food, and the incredible flavour and texture that can be achieved when cooking meat, fish, eggs, vegetables and even fruit sous vide.